 There is a military air base nearby.
 You will probably experience low flying fighter jets and all manner of modern flying machines.
 At times they can be deafeningly loud and non-stop all evening until well after midnight.

 This park has a small spa and no swimming pool.
-If not for that fact we would visit more often, because we need to have a pool for the low-impact exercize.
+If not for that fact we would visit more often, because we like to use pools for low-impact exercize.